 To say that this chicken dish was a recent hit at our family Shabbat dinner would be an understatement!
-I have had the recipe for over 30 years, having first discovered it in Victoria Principle’s Book, “The Diet Principle”.
-I forgot all about it until recently, when I pulled it out to make for a family dinner.
+I have had the recipe for over thirty years, having first discovered it in Victoria Principle’s Book, “The Diet Principle”.
+I forgot all about it until recently when I pulled it out to make for a family dinner.
 It got high marks from everyone.

 - 4-6 pieces of chicken, skinned

-- 2 tablespoons unsalted margarine or vegan spread like Earth’s Balance
+- 2 tablespoons of unsalted margarine or vegan spread like Earth’s Balance

 - 1/3 cup of brandy

-- 2 6-ounce cans unsweetened frozen orange juice, undiluted
+- 2 6-ounce cans of unsweetened frozen orange juice, undiluted

 - 1 orange, sliced

-Melt the margarine and oil in a large skillet over medium heat, and sauté the chicken in it until golden brown on all sides.
+- Melt the margarine and the oil in a large skillet over medium heat, and sauté the chicken in it until golden brown on all sides.

 - Pour the brandy over the chicken and carefully set it aflame, get your phone camera ready, because this is a great Instagram or Facebook moment!